Chimpagne/PRD/template/10-timeline.md

 # Sprints

-Each milestone is more or less a few sprints on it's own.
+Each milestone is more or less two sprints on it's own, by doing one week sprints.
 We assume these steps will be completed rather quickly, as the team already has a good understanding of the goal of the app and it's overall structure.
+Furthermore, LLMs in our experience can really help to build UI once a clean app mockup can be given as a prompt.
 Milestone 2 and 3 can be worked on simultenously by different members of the team.
 Two people could be dedicated to the backend side, with the rest of the team working on the UI.